-It is therefore recommended that Council NOTES the Schedule of Documents covering the period 4 February 2014 to 17 February 2014, executed by means of affixing the Common Seal, as detailed in Attachment 1 to this Report.
+It is therefore recommended that Council NOTES the Schedule of Documents covering the period 4 February 2014 to 17 February 2014, executed by means of affixing the Common Seal, as detailed in Attachment 1 to Report CJ035-03/14.

 During the period 4 February 2014 to 17 February 2014, three documents were executed by affixing the Common Seal.
 A summary is provided below: